Classification of blowup limits for SU(3) singular Toda systems: Abstract

 \section{Abstract}

-We prove that for singular $SU(3)$ Toda systems, the weak limits of the energy belong to a finite set.
-For more general systems we prove a uniform estimate for fully blown-up solutions.
-Our method uses a selection process and a careful study of the interaction of bubbling solutions.
+For singular $SU(3)$ Toda systems, we prove that the limit of energy concentration is a finite set.
+In addition, for fully bubbling solutions we use Pohozaev identity to prove a uniform estimate.
+Our results extend previous results of Jost-Lin-Wang \cite{jostlinwang} on regular $SU(3)$ Toda systems.